adorsys/keycloak-config-cli/README.md

 ### Experimental native build

 keycloak-config-cli provides _experimental_ native builds based on [GraalVM native image](https://www.graalvm.org/docs/reference-manual/native-image/).
+While native builds configs provided for multiple versions of keycloak, only the latest version will be tested and released as artifact.

 Benefits: